ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Introduction

 Java _virtual threads_ (previously known as _fibers_) are lightweight threads designed to develop _high-throughput_ concurrent applications.
 Pre-existing Java threads were based on operating system (OS) threads that proved insufficient to meet the demands of modern concurrency.
-Applications such as web servers, databases, or message brokers nowadays must serve millions of concurrent requests, but the OS and thresore the JVM cannot efficiently handle more than a few thousand threads.
+Applications such as web servers, databases, or message brokers nowadays must serve millions of concurrent requests, but the OS and therefore the JVM cannot efficiently handle more than a few thousand threads.

 Nowadays programmers can either use threads as the units of concurrency and write synchronous blocking code.
-These applications would be easy to develop, but they will not be scalable, because they are limited by the capabilities of the OS.
+These applications would be easy to develop, but they will not be scalable, because the number of OS threads is limited.
 Or, they can use other concurrent models (futures, async/await, coroutines, actors, etc.) that reuse threads without blocking them.
 Such solutions, while indeed showing much better scalability, are much more difficult to write, debug, and understand.

-The purpose of virtual threads is to add lightweight, user-space threads managed by the JVM to be used alongside the existing heavyweight, kernel-space threads managed by the OS.
+Newly added lightweight, user-space _virtual _threads managed by the JVM, can be used alongside the existing heavyweight, kernel-space _platform_ threads managed by the OS.
 Programmers can create millions of virtual threads and get much better scalability using much simpler synchronous blocking code.

 <sub>Virtual threads were added in Java 19 as a preview feature and released in Java 21.</sub>

+<sub>All information in this article corresponds to the reference implementation in OpenJDK.</sub>

 ## Platform threads and virtual threads